dotnet/docs-maui/docs/user-interface/layouts/index.md

 </VerticalStackLayout>
 ```

-In a `VerticalStackLayout`, if an element's size is not explicitly set, it expands to fill the available width.
+In a <xref:Microsoft.Maui.Controls.VerticalStackLayout>, if an element's size is not explicitly set, it expands to fill the available width.

 For more information, see [VerticalStackLayout](verticalstacklayout.md).